 - Homemade apple sauce can be used for this cake, simply stew chopped apples with a little water until they are very soft.
 Mash well or puree with an immersion/stick blender.
 Shop bought apple sauce such as Colemans, or shops own brands of apple sauce can also be used but if they are chunky or diced then blend the sauce before use.

 - Health shops/wholefood stores often sell apple puree which is just 100% apples and compared to apple sauce it is not too expensive.
-Our health store has apple puree 700 grams for £2.40, and this can do many recipes, also it can be frozen in ice cube trays if needed.
+Our health store has jarred apple puree in 700 grams for £2.40, and this can do many recipes, also any leftovers can be frozen in ice cube trays if needed.
 We used jarred apple puree for this recipe.

 - For the different spices if you do not have the individual ones available then just use 3-4 teaspoons of: either mixed spice powder, apple pie spice mix, or pumpkin pie spice mix.
 Or replace the cloves or nutmeg for extra mixed spice, etc.